k2view-academy/K2View-Academy/articles/26_fabric_security/05_fabric_webservices_security.md

 ### Open Auth (OAuth)

-Fabric supports the standard Open Auth (OAuth) protocol for its web services autorization.
+Fabric supports the standard Open Auth (OAuth) protocol for its web services authorization.
 Using the OAuth requires the following preparations:

-* Set the JWK endpoint at the config.ini, using the JWK_ENDPOINT parameter located under oauth2 section.
+* Set the JWK endpoint in the config.ini, using the JWK_ENDPOINT parameter located under the oauth2 section.
 It should look like the following:
   ```
   [oauth2]
   ## The JSON Web Key (JWK)'s endpoint that holds the keys for the access token (JWT) verification